<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Implementing a gold-standard framework like the NIST CSF is no small task - it can often be a long-term project for many teams.
 Security leaders must opt for a flexible solution that automates and augments their team's ability to achieve the level of security that the CSF provides.
 Using an integrated cyber risk management tool can help organizations scale as well as iterate on cybersecurity programs while increasing visibility across the organization.

-The CyberStrong platform is built on the NIST CSF and provides benchmarking across all frameworks, both standard and hybrid/custom.
+The CyberStrong platform is built on the NIST CSF and provides benchmarking across all standard and hybrid/custom frameworks.
 Learn more about CyberStrong and schedule a demo here.

 You may also like